Apprentices

 Compensation Package:

-In addition to an hourly wage, apprentices are provided with housing in one of the farm’s rustic, fully furnished yurts.
+In addition to an hourly wage, apprentices are provided with housing in one of the farm’s fully furnished yurts.
 The farm has three yurts: a large yurt that is shared by two occupants and two single occupancy yurts.
 The yurts are equipped with solar powered electricity and wood stoves for heating.
 Apprentices will share a modern kitchen, common room, and bathroom facility.
-Food raised on the farm is available to our apprentices, including free produce and discounted access to retail items such as meat and eggs from the farm.
+Food raised on the farm is available to our apprentices, including free produce and discounted access to retail items such as meat from the farm.
 The farm provides free Wi-Fi, utilities, and certain household necessities.
 Each apprentice is allowed one week of unpaid vacation to be used from June 15 to August 25.
 Occasional long weekends to accommodate personal needs may be permitted if coordinated in advance.